sreeharibs/OpenGL-Lab/README.md

-# OpenGL-Lab - Suspended  @sreeharibss
+# OpenGL-Lab -Further Updates Suspended
+The repository has been suspended by the author.
+No further updates will be provided.
+Sorry for the Inconvenience caused (if any)

 Full course material for the Computer Graphics lab of Kerala University B.Tech 2013 scheme

 All the programs are written in either C or C++.
 All the bov programs are tested and found to be working in my kali linux.
 You may have to install the following